NuGet/Home/designs/Consolidate-NuGetConfig_OnLinux.md

 Completely get rid of the legacy path.

 ## Background knowledge
-On Linux/Mac, user wide NuGet.Config file is created when trying to get the user wide NuGet.Config file at the beginning phase of running dotnet restore command(and many other dotnet commands with implicit restore if not specifying --no-restore option, like dotnet new, dotnet build, dotnet run, dotnet test, dotnet publish, and dotnet pack), or dotnet msbuild -t:restore command, and found the user wide NuGet.Config file does not exist.
+On Linux/Mac, user wide NuGet.Config file is created when trying to get the user wide NuGet.Config file at the beginning phase of running `dotnet restore` command(and many other dotnet commands with implicit restore if not specifying `--no-restore` option, like `dotnet new`, `dotnet build`, `dotnet run`, `dotnet test`, `dotnet publish`, and `dotnet pack`), or `dotnet msbuild -t:restore` command, and found the user wide NuGet.Config file does not exist.
 Then the user wide NuGet.Config will be created with package source of nuget.org, as the only default package source.

 ## Solution overview
 Add following steps when trying to get user-wide config file path by running dotnet CLI on Linux/Mac: